tfsojon/richinsql-blog/content/post/2019-04-23-building-a-formula-one-race-tracker-part-three.md

   4. Final_Position &#8211; The finishing position of the driver whose results are being recorded.
   5. Points &#8211; The total points collected for the position in which the driver finished
   6. Race_Type &#8211; The ID of the Race Type
-  7. State &#8211; If the insert was successful this will be 1 if it wasn&#8217;t it will be 0, State is passed back to the application to let the user know if the procedure completed successfully.
+  7. State &#8211; If the insert was successful this will be 1 if it wasn't it will be 0, State is passed back to the application to let the user know if the procedure completed successfully.

 ```
         DECLARE @localTran bit